Bi-BitArt/HarvardX-ML-Portfolio/projects/JPBoostingTest/README.md

 ---

-## 6. Scenario Experiments – Stress Tests & Policy Simulations
+# Chapter 6: Scenario Experiments – Stress Tests & Policy Simulations

 Here we go beyond baseline modeling and test how vulnerability predictions behave under **external shocks and policy interventions**.
+This is the **core highlight** of JPBoostingTest: simulating real-world shocks and comparing policy responses.

+---

-### Exp6-1: External Shock Simulation
+## 🔹 Exp6-1: External Shock Simulation
 - **Design:** Applied an external shock to income, employment, and sector-specific variables, based on JILPT COVID-19 survey evidence.
 - **Findings:**
   - Mean household income fell ~20%.